PranjalAgrawal1/polling-API/README.md

 # Polling-API

 # Features
 - Create a question (you can add as many questions as you want)
 - Add options to a question
 - Add a vote to an option of question
 - Delete a question → (optional: A question can’t be deleted if one of it’s options has votes)
 - Delete an option → (optional: An option can’t be deleted if it has even one vote given to it)
 - View a question with it’s options and all the votes given to it
 - View all questions and options

 # Routes
 - / (To get all the questions and options)
 - /questions/create  (To create a question)
 - /questions/:id/options/create  (To add options to a specific question)
 - /questions/:id/delete (To delete a question)
 - /options/:id/delete (To delete an option)
 - /options/:id/add_vote (To increment the count of votes)
 - /questions/:id (To view a question and it’s options)

+di

 # Demo